Associate Programs Overview

 Believing that specialized professional education integrated with the liberal arts promotes career readiness and expresses the University's academic mission in dynamic and responsive ways, the associate degrees offered by the College for Adults advance three central learning outcomes: professional preparedness - readiness for entry-level positions or specialized roles; academic preparedness - intellectual and technological capability for educational advancement and lifelong learning; and community awareness - social understanding that demands involvement, service and leadership.

 Courses in liberal arts and sciences encourage fundamental exploration of important elements that are central to the human experience.
-Literature, psychology, religion, natural science and social science have become vehicles that humans use to understand themselves and their world.
+Literature, psychology, theology, natural science and social science have become vehicles that humans use to understand themselves and their world.
 Courses in these disciplines further identify personal struggles and accomplishments as related to others and the broader human condition.
 An enriched perspective prepares students to relate to and work with people who exhibit diverse responses to common problems or illness.